KiranRaoK/Covid-19-detection-using-machine-learning/README.md

 # COVID-19-intermediate-symptom-detection-system
-From all the possible severity of the different symptoms of COVID19 picks up only the intermediate cases out of COVID likely/unlikely/intermediate
+From all the possible severity of the different symptoms of COVID19 picks up only the intermediate cases out of COVID likely/unlikely/intermediate usisng Python and JSON structure